 In order to encourage complainants and witnesses to make reports of conduct prohibited under the Sexual Based Harassment and Interpersonal Violence Policy, the University will not pursue disciplinary action against a student who makes a good faith report to the University as a complainant or a witness to an incident of prohibited conduct (including reports of conduct prohibited under the Sexual Based Harassment and Interpersonal Violence Policy for a violation by the student of the Student Code of Conduct for conduct occurring at or near the time of the incident).
 This approach will apply regardless of the location at which the incident occurred or the outcome of the investigation.
 This includes amnesty for disclosure of personal consumption of alcohol or other drugs (underage or illegal), or audio/video recording of information that does not constitute sexual exploitation and provides relevant information in such cases, which would otherwise be a violation of this Student Code of Conduct.
-Similarly, the University will not pursue disciplinary action against students (complainants, respondents or witnesses in cases falling within the scope of the Sexual Based Harassment and Interpersonal Violence Policy for conduct in violation of the Sexual Conduct Policy).
-Under no circumstances will a complainant or witness who makes a report of sexual assault or other prohibited conduct, or a respondent who participates in an investigation, be charged with violating the Sexual Conduct Policy.
+Similarly, the University will not pursue disciplinary action against students (complainants, respondents or witnesses in cases falling within the scope of the Sexual Based Harassment and Interpersonal Violence Policy for conduct in violation of the Sexual assault or other prohibited conduct, or a respondent who participates in an investigation, be charged with violating the Sexual Conduct Policy.